isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 - [@adobe/react-native-acpaudience v2.0.1](https://www.npmjs.com/package/@adobe/react-native-acpaudience/v/2.0.1)
 - [@adobe/react-native-acpanalytics v2.0.1](https://www.npmjs.com/package/@adobe/react-native-acpanalytics/v/2.0.1)

+## April 21, 2022

+### Android Core 1.11.0

+* Internal fixes to support In-App Messaging with the AEPMessaging extension.
+* Fixed a crash that could happen while initializing event history database.

+### Android Identity 1.3.1

+* Improved extension stability by adding additional error checks when processing sync identifier requests.

 ## March 30, 2022

 ## End of support for Adobe Experience Platform Mobile SDK plugins for Unity

 * Effective March 30, 2022, support for Adobe Experience Platform Mobile SDKs on Unity is no longer active.
 While you may continue using our libraries, Adobe no longer plans to update, modify, or provide support for these libraries.
 Please contact your Adobe CSM for details.

+## March 11, 2022

+### Android Core 1.10.1

+* Updates the timestamp format for rule token `~timestampp`  with fractional seconds and UTC time zone.
+This rule token is used to set the mobile property data element "Adobe Experience Platform Timestamp".

+### Android Lifecycle 1.1.1

+* Lifecycle foreground and background events for Edge Network now format timestamps with fractional seconds and UTC time zone.

+### Android Edge 1.3.1

+* Updates timestamp in Experience Events to use fractional seconds.

+### Android Consent 1.0.1

+* Updates timestamp in Consent requests to use fractional seconds.

 ## March 4, 2022